Editor's note: This article is among our most popular, so we’ve updated it recently to keep things fresh.

-However, remember a referral without an introduction is ice cold, so be sure to ask for a quick email introduction rather than just leaving with a name and phone number
+But remember, a referral without an introduction is ice cold, so be sure to ask for a quick email introduction rather than just leaving with a name and phone number.

-Congratulations, you’ve gotten to the point of bringing a prospective buyer into the same room to hear your pitch, so don’t go into the presentation under-prepared.
+You’ve got to the point of bringing a prospective buyer into the same room to hear your pitch, so don’t go into the presentation underprepared.
 It’s no easy feat to get in front of a potential customer, so don’t waste their time and yours with a long-winded, boring sales pitch that isn't relevant and says little to nothing at all.

-So, keep the pitch on-message, keep it clear and you'll keep your buyer's attention.
-Review it repeatedly and trim excess until it’s as concise as possible without losing the intent.
-Remove unnecessary buzzwords, like “synergy” and “best practice" -- you won't need these words if you know your customer's needs.
+Keep the pitch on-message, keep it clear and you'll keep your buyer's attention.
+Review it repeatedly until it’s as concise as possible without losing the intent.
+Remove unnecessary buzzwords, like “synergy” and “best practice" — you won't need these if you know your customer's needs.

-Ok, you're ready.
-A little bit of nerves are okay, but be confident because you've put real thought and effort into your sales pitch; you know your product, you know your buyer, you're ready to listen, you're solving a real problem, and you're ready for any objection.
+Now you're ready.
+Be confident because you've put real thought and effort into your sales pitch; you know your product, you know your buyer, you're ready to listen, you're solving a real problem, and you're ready for any objection.
 What's not to like?